Relation as the Essence of Existence

 • The evolved spacetime tensor provides feedback, modifying the quantum tensor's evolution.

-• This iterative process demonstrates the core UCF/GUTT principle of emergent relational feedback.
+Significance: This iterative process demonstrates the core UCF/GUTT principle of emergent relational feedback—now formally proven in the Coq verification.
+It bridges quantum dynamics and spacetime geometry through mathematically verified pathways.

 ∂TUnified∂t=F(TQuantum(1),TField(2),TGravity(3))\frac{\partial T_{\text{Unified}}}{\partial t} = F(T^{(1)}_{\text{Quantum}}, T^{(2)}_{\text{Field}}, T^{(3)}_{\text{Gravity}})∂t∂TUnified=F(TQuantum(1),TField(2),TGravity(3))